sciZer0/newdiscoveries/c/README.md

 Importantly, in each of the 4 cases, Organism is doing the same thing:

-> ### During every moment Organism is pushing the 20 kg object.
+> ### During every moment Organism by its Hand is pushing the 20 kg object.

 More importantly, in each of the 4 cases,

-> ### During every moment Organism is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.
+> ### During every moment Organism by its Hand is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.

 *More on how to calculate the effort (Force) with which Organism is pushing the 20 kg object a bit below.*